Spoils system: Origins

+Andrew Jackson

+Even before he entered the White House, some opponents of Jackson suggested that he had a habit of exploiting the public treasury.
+Samuel Clement, who had piloted steamboat troop transports for Jackson at the time of the Battle of New Orleans, pamphleteered in 1827:

 In 1828, moderation was expected to prevail in the transfer of political power from one U.S. president to another.
 This had less to do with the ethics of politicians than it did with the fact the presidency had not transferred from one party to another since the election of 1800—known historically for the extraordinary steps the outgoing Federalist Party took to try and maintain as much influence as possible by exploiting their control over federal appointments up until their final hours in office (see: Marbury v.
 Madison and Midnight Judges Act).
 By 1816, the Federalists were no longer nationally viable, and the U.S. became effectively a one-party polity under the Democratic-Republican Party.
 The Jacksonian split after the 1824 election restored the two-party system.

-Jackson's first inauguration, on March 4, 1829, marked the first time since 1801 where one party yielded the presidency to another.
+Jackson's first inauguration, on March 4, 1829, marked the first time since 1801 when one party yielded the presidency to another.
 A group of office seekers attended the event, explaining it as democratic enthusiasm.
 Jackson supporters had been lavished with promises of positions in return for political support.
 These promises were honored by a large number of removals after Jackson assumed power.
 At the beginning of Jackson's administration, fully 919 officials were removed from government positions, amounting to nearly 10 percent of all government postings.

-The Jackson administration aimed at creating a more efficient system where the chain of command of public employees all obeyed the higher entities of government.
-The most-changed organization within the federal government proved to be the Post Office.
-The Post Office was the largest department in the federal government, and had even more personnel than the War Department.
-In one year, 423 postmasters were deprived of their positions, most with extensive records of good service.
-Nevertheless, Jackson did not differ much from other Presidents in the number of officials he replaced by his own partisans.
+In 1913, a history of Tennessee commented, "It is said that in early life Jackson had made it a principle never to stand between a friend and a benefit.
+The converse seemed also to have been a principle: never to benefit an enemy.
+And those who were excluded from his friendship were excluded from preferment."